Sprunkles137/exp-retrieval/README.md

 ## Overview
 Current Version: 1.1

 A small data pack for Minecraft: Java Edition 1.19.
-Players are allowed to retrieve all of their experience, but only if they can get to it before they die again.
-Players can only retrieve their own experience.
+Instead of dropping experience upon a death, a small sprout appears where the player died, and that player can interact with it to retrieve their experience points.
+But only if they can get to it before they die again—otherwse it's gone forever.
+Players can only retrieve their own experience, and not somebody else's.

 NOTE: This pack has not been fully tested in multiplayer.
 Please open an issue if you experience a bug.